 Walk from the Inn through the historic district to the nearby downtown area.
 Read more about Harrodsburg.

-Danville is located just 9 miles south of Harrodsburg, take US 127 S, and turn right at the Danville sign onto Maple Avenue.
+Danville (photo on right) is located just 9 miles south of Harrodsburg, take US 127 S, and turn right at the Danville sign onto Maple Avenue.
 Read more about Danville and Centre College.

 Lincoln Heritage National Scenic Highway